josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

 RAG pipeline.
 The RAG is intended to assist in an LLM's code generation and refactoring.

-The intended database will be a heterogeneous graph database.
+The intended database will eventually be a hybrid heterogeneous graph and vector embedding database.
 This means it will be important to identify relationships between data structures.
-Those relashionships will later allow us to create edges in the graph to represent meaningful connections, and improve the capability of the RAG and thereby the LLM doing code generation and refactoring.
+Those relationships will later allow us to create edges in the graph to represent meaningful connections, and improve the capability of the RAG and thereby the LLM doing code generation and refactoring.

 The project aims to accept a directory as input, and then parse the `.rs` files in that library for relevant chunks of data.
 Those chunks are then stored in a `ron` file.
 This means being able to identify text chunks by their byte indicies in the target directory.

+#### Short - Medium - Long term goals

+1. Short Term: Create a working parser that identifies and extracts semantically relevent chunks of code like functions, structs, etc. Test with print statements. and other basic approachs to validating program works as intended.
+Will be used to make a vector embedding database by another project, which is beyond the scope of this `parser` project.
+2. Medium Term: Extract relationships and more fine-grained details.
+Does not need to be comprehensive, but should provide the data required for basic prototyping of a heterogenous graph structure.
+Start performing basic data validation of extracted data.
+3. Long Term: Extract all semantically relevant information from the code that could be used to create a hybrid vector embedding and heterogenenous graph database.
+Set up infrastructure for rigorous testing and data validation on extracted data.

 ### Goals